Tips for Scaling Your Small Business Efficiently and Effectively

 After you come up with your inventory, start creating priorities and managing your days, weeks, months and even quarters based on doing more high payoff activities that you identified in the exercise mentioned above.

 It was a great day when I was able to lock myself away and come up with a new product or service innovation, or simply get priority to-dos done without interruption.
-In fact, even today, I have “John Focus Days” blocked off on my calendar so that my team is aware those are the days where I’m in the zone and would ideally not be disturbed.
+In fact, even today, I have “John Focus Days” blocked off on my calendar so that my team is aware those are the days when I’m in the zone and would ideally not be disturbed.

 This is how scaling a business happens: when daily tasks are outsourced and you can focus on next steps to grow.